suke-kinx/DESIGN-OF-INVERTING-AMPLIFIER/README.md

-# DESIGN-OF-INVERTING-AMPLIFIER
+# DESIGN-OF-INVERTING AMPLIFIER
 ## AIM:
-To design and construct a inverting, non- inverting and differential amplifiers.
+To design and construct a inverting amplifier.

 ## APPARATUS REQUIRED:
 <img width="768" height="213" alt="image" src="https://github.com/user-attachments/assets/d2a172d2-abb8-4930-8db5-78338f0486fe" />

 ## THEORY:
 Op-amp in open-loop configuration has a very few application because of its enormous open-loop gain.
 Controlled gain can be can be achieved by taking a part of output signal to the input with the help of feedback.
 This is called as Closed- Loop Configuration.
 The three basic types of closed-loop amplifier configuration are:
 1. Inverting amplifier.